-Slovenian legislation does not generally prohibit such arrangements between the parties, and it is not uncommon that the target board undertakes not to shop the target's shares or assets for a certain period of time.
+Slovenian legislation does not generally prohibit such arrangements between the parties, and it is not uncommon for the seller to undertake not to shop the target's shares or assets for a certain period of time.
 For this purpose, the parties usually sign a Letter of Intent or a similar legal instrument indicating exclusivity or stipulating a lock-out period.
+Less often, such an instrument is entered into (also) by the target.
 In any case, company or asset shopping by the board is somewhat limited on the basis of statutory restrictions with respect to the actions of the target company during the takeover process (see question 6.3 below).

-It should be taken into consideration, however, that no-shop or lock-out commitments might constitute a breach of the general rules on the duty of management loyalty and care.
-The target board has a principal obligation to manage the company in compliance with the shareholders' interest.
-This is why the boards are highly recommended to evaluate the possible competing proposals carefully before entering into a lock-out agreement.
+It should be taken into consideration, however, that no-shop or lock-out commitments (if undertaken by the target) might constitute a breach of the general rules on the duty of management loyalty and care.
+The target board has a principal obligation to manage the company in the best interest of its stakeholders as a whole.
+This is why target boards are highly recommended to evaluate the possible competing proposals carefully before entering into a lock-out agreement.